8 Signs of Hypergrace Churches

-What does a hyper-grace church look like?
-According to the article’s author, a hyper-grace church is one where the pastor only preaches positive messages, doesn’t insist on tithes, and key members of the church are living in sin.
+According to that article’s author, a hyper-grace church is one where the pastor only preaches positive messages, doesn’t insist on tithes, and key members of the church are living in sin.
 Hyper-grace churches are also known for promoting immoral people into positions of leadership, and by refusing to engage in culture wars, they are effectively condoning abortion and the killing of babies.

-But first, what is “hyper-grace”?
-Those who attack it rarely say.
+But first, what is hyper-grace?
+Those who attack it seldom say.
 The author of the above article makes no attempt to define it but acknowledges those who preach it place “strong emphasis on grace.”
 To this I respond, guilty as charged.
 Grace saves us, grace keeps us – it’s grace from start to finish!
 We preach the same radical, extreme, over-the-top grace the apostles preached.

 So what’s the problem?

 The problem, apparently, is we’re not preaching enough law.
 We’re antinomians with insufficient regard for the moral law of the Old Testament.

 The author writes, “The Law doesn’t save us, but it sanctifies us.”
 The grace of God gets us into the kingdom but it’s our observance of the Law – with a capital L – which keeps us there, or at least keeps us from upsetting a temperamental God who is intolerant of our sin.